The Hycomes team-project focuses on research topics related to cyberphysical systems design:

 - The formalization of requirements for cyberphysical systems design.
 The Hycomes team advocates the use of contract algebras capable of capturing the expected behavior of cyberphysical systems, expressed as trajectory enveloppes of hybrid systems.

 - The verification of hybrid systems, using effective algebraic geometry techniques.
 The objective is to design automated/assisted methods with which invariant properties of hybrid systems can be proved.

 International and industrial relations

 The Hycomes team has had or has formal and informal collaboration with several actors in the Modelica language and FMI standard communities, including both academic research teams, tool vendors and industrial users.
-In particular, the team has been or is currently involved in collaborations with the Inria Parkas team, the DLR in Germany, Dassault Systèmes and Safran.
+In particular, the team has been or is currently involved in collaborations with the Parkas and Tripop teams at Inria, the DLR in Germany, Dassault Systèmes and Safran.

 Hycomes was created a local team of the Rennes – Bretagne Atlantique Inria research center in 2013 and has been created as an Inria Project-Team in 2016.
 The team is focused on two topics in cyber-physical systems design:

 - Hybrid systems modelling, with an emphasis on the design of modelling languages in which software systems, in interaction with a complex physical environment, can be modelled, simulated and verified.
 A special attention is paid to the mathematical rigorous semantics of these languages, and to the correctness (wrt. such semantics) of the simulations and of the static analyses that must be performed during compilation.
 The Modelica language is the main application field.
 The team aims at contributing language extensions facilitating the modelling of physical domains which are poorly supported by the Modelica language.
 The Hycomes team is also designing new structural analysis methods for hybrid (aka. multi-mode) Modelica models.
 New simulation and verification techniques for large Modelica models are also in the scope of the team.